fuhrman-lab/academic-kickstart/content/authors/jesse/_index.md

 - Visitors
 ---

-Jesse is a postdoc in the Fuhrman lab, working on the CBIOMES collaboration.
-Please see jcmcnch.github.io for more information about his experience and interests.
+Jesse is a postdoc in the Fuhrman lab working on the CBIOMES collaboration.
+Please see [jcmcnch.github.io](https://jcmcnch.github.io) for more information about his experience and interests.